-The Back Castle is in possession of the State of Hessen and can be visited at anytime.
+The Back Castle is in possession of the State of Hesse and can be visited at anytime.

 The construction of the Back Castle begun around 1100 at a strategically excellent place: The lord of the castle could monitor the Neckar Valley as well as the Steinachtal from here.
 It is the ancestral seat of the free nobles of Steinach, which they received as a fief of the Bishopric of Worms.
 Bligger of Steinach is mentioned as the lord of the castle from 1142 to 1165.
 His son, the minnesinger Bligger II. of Steinach extended the castle to an extensive Staufer castle around 1200.

 From 1272 the castle experiences an eventful history with phases of decay and phases of extension, however always with a frequent change of owners.
-In 1803 the complex was sold from the State of Hessen to the Lords of Dorth.
-But in 1910 the castle returned to the State of Hessen due to high maintenance costs.
+In 1803 the complex was sold from the State of Hesse to the Lords of Dorth.
+But in 1910 the castle returned to the State of Hesse due to high maintenance costs.

 The Middle Castle is located above Neckarsteinach with a view over the Neckar to the opposite Fortress Dilsberg.
 It is privately owned, has been inhabited since its construction and cannot be visited.
 Some rooms and the terrace can be rented for special occasions.

 Directly in the apex of a curve of the B37 a large car park with a hiking map is located.
 A hiking trail leads directly to the Middle Castle and the other three Neckarsteinach castles.